insight-creative/milksource.com/content/contact/_index.md

   enabled: true
   heading: Employment Opportunities
   body: >-
-    Questions regarding career opportunities can be directed via email to rknorr@milksource.net or by phone at 920-759-4650.
+    Questions regarding career opportunities can be directed via email to rknorr@milksource.net or by phone at <a href="tel:920-759-4650">920-759-4650</a>.
 Milk Source is a growing multi-site farming enterprise that strives to provide a safe work environment for our employees.
 Visit our careers page for additional information.
   image:
     enabled: true
     image_url: /uploads/heifer-source-pile-2.jpg